stites/rosalind/README.md

   |  processing.
 In addition, the Julia developer community is contributing a
   |  number of external packages through Julia’s built-in package manager at a
   |  rapid pace.

+### On folder structure

+The numbering is the order with which the rosalind problems where completed and the character sequence following is the rosalind code for the problem.